backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 # Gnosis Safe Client

-For an overview of how a wallet contract works with any.sender, please check out our [Overview of any.sender](../overview.md#wallet-contract-interaction).
+For an overview of how a wallet contract works with Backbone Cabal, please check out our [Overview of Backbone Cabal](../overview.md#wallet-contract-interaction).

 A client library for using Gnosis Safe as a wallet contract: